mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 date: 2022-06-09T08:33:40-04:00
 ---

 In 2020, I put up a website for a product I was launching called TinyPilot.
 I had no idea if the business would go anywhere, so the first version of the website was just a basic site with a free theme.
+A year later, my business was earning $45k/month in revenue, and my website still looked like a college student's hobby project.

 {{<img src="landing-before-cropped.png" alt="Screenshot of old landing page" maxWidth="350px" hasBorder="true">}}

-A year later, my business was earning $45k/month in revenue, and my website still looked like a college student's hobby project, so it was time for a touch-up.
-I set aside $15k for a redesign, which I expected to take two or three months.
+Beautiful designs aren't my strong side, so I set aside $15k to hire a designer for a few months.
+My site was pretty simple, and I only wanted to redesign the three pages the customer sees when they buy my product, so I expected it to take a couple of months.

 Here's what the site looked after the redesign:

 {{<img src="landing-after-cropped.png" alt="Screenshot of new landing page" maxWidth="350px" hasBorder="true">}}

-Except it didn't take three months and $15k.
-It took eight months, $46k, and a massive amount of headache.
+Except it didn't take a few months and $15k.
+It took eight months, $46k, and massive stress.

-Now that the project is over, I'm revisiting what happened and what mistakes I made in hiring and working with the web design agency that did this work.
+Now that the project is over, I'm revisiting what mistakes I made in specifing this project, hiring a designer, and working with them that led this project so out of control.

 ## I know what you're thinking